tebohonthako/my-calculator/README.md

  - The app has a user interface with buttons and input fields to facilitate user interaction.

 #  Run the program
-open live in server index.html
+open in live server :  index.html